Skip to content

 Stock Images

 Stock images are readily available, cost-effective options for supplementing your website’s visual content.
-Numerous reputable stock image websites offer a vast selection of licenced or royalty-free images suitable for commercial use.
+Numerous reputable stock image websites offer a vast selection of licensed or royalty-free images suitable for commercial use.
 Naturally, some websites offer a greater range of images than others, so it is worth exploring a few different options.

-When using stock images, read and understand the licencing agreements, as some may have restrictions on usage and distribution.
+When using stock images, read and understand the licensing agreements, as some may have restrictions on usage and distribution.
 Aim to choose high-quality photos that align with your brand’s aesthetics and resonate with your target audience.

 Creative Commons

-Creative Commons is a licencing system that allows content creators to share their work with specific permissions and restrictions.
+Creative Commons is a licensing system that allows content creators to share their work with specific permissions and restrictions.
 Under the Creative Commons licences, there are various levels of permissions, ranging from attribution to non-commercial or even public domain usage.

-Websites like Flickr provide access to a vast collection of Creative Commons-licenced images that you can use, modify, and distribute within the confines of the chosen licence.
+Websites like Flickr provide access to a vast collection of Creative Commons-licensed images that you can use, modify, and distribute within the confines of the chosen licence.
 Searching the Creative Commons website using keywords to narrow down the vast array of imagery is easy.

 Naturally, you should always review the specific Creative Commons licence associated with an image.
 This ensures compliance with its terms before using it on your website.